bernaljg/bernaljg.github.io/_pages/about.md

 Over the last few years, my research has mainly focused on leveraging and understanding **language models** (of different sizes and pre-trained on different domains) to improve fundamental biomedical NLP tasks like **information extraction** for downstream applications such as organizing scientific literature or detecting dangerous drug-drug interactions.
 I am beyond excited to continue tackling the growing number of ready-to-solve problems that NLP has unlocked in a vast number of complex and knowledge-rich fields from medicine and science to journalism, governance, education and more.

-More fundamentally, I am interested in investigating the interdependence of memorization and reasoning in large and small LMs.
-Our intuition suggests that our reasoning abilities can be used regardless of context, well outside domains we have memorized well.
-However, it is still unclear whether LLMs have similarly disentangled their reasoning capabilities from their more straighforward semantic representation abilities.
-I believe addressing this question could lead to interesting insights for both improving LLMs for domains in which rich knowledge is required and perhaps even for seeing our own brains a bit differently.
+More fundamentally, I am interested in investigating the extent of interdependence between memorization and reasoning in language models.
+Our intuition suggests that reasoning can be used regardless of context, well outside domains we have memorized.
+However, it is still unclear whether LLMs have similarly disentangled their reasoning capabilities from their more obvious semantic representation and memorization abilities.
+I believe addressing this question could lead to interesting insights for both improving LLMs for knowledge-rich domains and perhaps even for seeing our own brains a bit differently.

 ## News

+<b>10/2023:</b> Our [paper](https://github.com/OSU-NLP-Group/UMLS-Vocabulary-Insertion) examining the importance of problem formulation for real-world problems through the task of UMLS Vocabulary Insertion was accepted to EMNLP 2023 (Findings).
+This paper was partially completed during my internship at the National Library of Medicine.<br>
 <b>6/2023:</b> Our [paper](https://arxiv.org/pdf/2306.17649.pdf) exploring whether the sub-optimal segmentation performance of standard biomedical tokenizers has an effect on downstream LM performance was accepted to the BioNLP Workshop @ ACL 2023.<br>
 <b>5/2023:</b> Our [paper](https://arxiv.org/pdf/2305.11159.pdf) unlocking the hidden relation extraction abilities of LLMs by aligning RE with question answering was accepted to ACL 2023 (Findings).<br>
 <b>10/2022:</b> Our [paper](https://arxiv.org/pdf/2203.08410.pdf) discussing potential limitations of GPT-3 in-context learning for biomedical IE was accepted to EMNLP 2022 (Findings). <br>